mamutehq/mamute/README.md

 3. Install node and npm
 4. Run `npm install`
 5. Run `npm install -g grunt-cli`
-6. Run `Main.java` to start mamute
+6. Run `MamuteApplication.java` to start mamute
 7. Develop and do your pull request

 ## FAQ